Medicaid Coverage

 Wegovy / Zepbound (weight management)

 Rarely covered by Medicaid.
-States with coverage require extensive documentation including 6-12 months of supervised weight management, BMI 35+ (higher threshold than commercial), and multiple comorbidities.
+States that do cover it require extensive documentation, including 6-12 months of supervised weight management, BMI of 35+ (a higher bar than commercial insurance), and multiple related health conditions.

 Frequently Asked Questions

-Yes, virtually all state Medicaid programs cover Ozempic for type 2 diabetes.
-Prior authorization is required.
-Contact your state Medicaid office or MCO to confirm formulary placement and any restrictions.
+Yes, nearly every state Medicaid program covers Ozempic for type 2 diabetes.
+Pre-approval is required.
+Contact your state Medicaid office or your Medicaid health plan to confirm it's on the drug list and check for any restrictions.

 Medicaid coverage for Wegovy (weight management) varies by state and changes frequently.
 States with broader coverage include New York, California, and several others.
 Many states are adding coverage as federal guidance evolves.
-Contact your state Medicaid program for current coverage status.
+Contact your state Medicaid program for the most current information.

-Medicaid copays are minimal by law — typically $0 to $8 per prescription.
-Some states have zero copays for all prescriptions.
-Your out-of-pocket cost will be significantly less than commercial insurance.
+Medicaid copays are minimal by law, typically $0 to $8 per prescription.
+Some states charge zero copays for all prescriptions.
+Your out-of-pocket cost will be much less than with commercial insurance.

-Yes, most Medicaid managed care organizations (MCOs) cover GLP-1 medications for diabetes.
-Coverage for weight management varies by MCO and state.
-Each MCO has its own formulary, so check with your specific plan.
+Yes, most Medicaid managed care health plans cover GLP-1 medications for diabetes.
+Coverage for weight management varies by health plan and state.
+Each health plan has its own drug list, so check with your specific plan.

-Medicaid coverage for FDA-approved weight management medications like Wegovy and Zepbound varies significantly by state.
-Some states have added these medications to their preferred drug lists, while others continue to exclude anti-obesity medications.
-Contact your state Medicaid office for the most current information.
+Medicaid coverage for FDA-approved weight management medications like Wegovy and Zepbound is very different from state to state.
+Some states have added these medications to their preferred drug lists, while others still don't cover weight loss medications.
+Contact your state Medicaid office for the most up-to-date information.

-In many states, you can switch MCOs during open enrollment periods or within 90 days of initial enrollment.
-Different MCOs within the same state may have different formularies.
-Contact your state Medicaid office to learn about your plan switching options and compare MCO formularies.
+In many states, you can switch health plans during open enrollment or within 90 days of first enrolling.
+Different health plans within the same state may cover different drugs.
+Contact your state Medicaid office to learn about your plan switching options and compare what each health plan covers.

 Get Started